In this post I outline the equipment I use for a photography hike.

 Take a look at my photos taken with this camera.

-Alongside the kit lens for my camera, I also have the Sony 55-210mm lens for shooting wildlife.
+I replaced the kit lens for the A6400 for the Sony 18-135mm which is a fabulous all round lens, perfect for travel and hiking.
+I also have the Sony 55-210mm lens for shooting wildlife.
 A very affordable lens which has a decent zoom and beautiful bokeh.

 Circular polariser filter and Gobe variable ND filter.
 I usually have one of these filters on my camera depending on the situation.
 I bought the variable filter so I wouldn’t have to carry around lots of different levels of ND filters.